 TACACS+ vs. Radius: What’s the Difference?

-As cyberattacks grow more sophisticated, in part fueled by the rapid growth of AI, organizations face increasing pressure to secure every layer of their networks.
+As cyberattacks grow more sophisticated, organizations face increasing pressure to secure every layer of their networks.
 What once meant protecting administrator logins to routers and switches now extends to a much broader attack surface: users connecting via Wi-Fi, VPNs, cloud applications, and remote corporate resources.

 Centralized Authentication, Authorization, and Accounting (AAA) has become essential, and two AAA protocols frequently compared are TACACS+ and RADIUS.
 Both enable centralized control, but they were designed with different purposes in mind.